MadeByMike/madebymike/_posts/2015-1-5-zero-element-loading-animations.md

 }
 ```

-Add the class name `loading` to any element on the page and you should get something like the following positioned in the centre of the element:
+With the above css you can add a class name `loading` to any element on the page and you should get something like the following, positioned in the centre of the element:

 <img style="margin: 0 auto; display:block;" src="/img/zero-element-example.png">

-If you want to apply this to the whole page you will also need to add the following before applying the class name to the body element:
+If you want to apply this to the whole page you will also need to add the following css before applying the class name to the body element:

 ```css
 html, body { height: 100%; }